eleintcroelian/graph_class_and_applications/README.md

 # CME212-2020

-This repo contains the programming assignments for CME212:Advanced Software Development, Stanford University, Winter 2020.
+This repo contains the programming assignments for CME212:Advanced Software Development.

+Mert Can Simsek
+Stanford University, Winter 2020